PhantomCybernetics/phntm_bridge_docs/ui/user-input-and-teleoperation.rst

 ROS service call with a custom payload can be also easily mapped to a keyboard key or gamepad button, offering a wide range of possible interaction with a ROS machine.
 You can even start, stop or restart a Docker container with a single press of a button utilizing the ``docker_command`` service published by Agent nodes.

+Only a single peer is allowed to generate input messages into any specific topic at the time.

 Input Profiles
 --------------